torquebox/torquebox.org/news/2013-03-28-scheduling-jobs-at-runtime.md

     )

 This style focuses on the count of job executions.
 This job will be executed for the first time 10s from now and repeated 5 times every 1s.
-Please note that the total count of executions will be 6, since the first is not counted.
+Please note that the total count of executions will be 6, since it executes once then repeats 5 times.
+By default `:repeat` is set to `0`, so only one execution will happen.

 You can replace the `:at` parameter with `:in` just like shown in the *In, every, until* example.